rk-poddar/Java-Course/Project/_02_FindGeometry/README.md

-# Area of Rectangle, Square, and Circle Project
+# Find Area of Rectangle, Square, and Circle Project
 This project aims to calculate the area of a rectangle, square, and circle using Java programming language with user input.

 ## Getting Started